ukneutron/ukneutron.github.io/_posts/2024-02-16-btm-willis-noms-2024.md

 or development of neutron scattering to a significant problem in the physical sciences, life science or engineering.

-Nomination for the 2024 BTM Willis Prize is now closed.  **Deadline: 5 GMT (Thursday) 21st March 2024**
+Nomination for the 2024 BTM Willis Prize is now open.  **Deadline: 5 GMT (Thursday) 21st March 2024**

 Prize announcement and lecture: 11th April, NMSUM 2024, University of Warwick